 As is the case for many of our entitlements, our rights of action are protected by a less-than-full property rule.
 As a result, financing of litigation has been limited.
 The recent rise of alternate dispute financing has raised serious ethical problems.
 In this Article, I discuss those problems, dismiss some (but not all) of them, and suggest that pushing the protection of our entitlement to sue closer to a property rule might alleviate those problems that remain.

-Keywords: alternate litigation financing, ALF, attorney’s fees, contingent fee, economic analysis of law, legal ethics, legal profession, partial inalienability, securitization, tort, Vosburg v.
+Keywords: alternate litigation financing, ALF, attorney’s fees, contingent fee, economic analysis of law, law and economics, legal ethics, legal profession, partial inalienability, securitization, tort, Vosburg v.
 Putney

 JEL Classification: J33, J41, J44, K11, K12, K13, K41Accepted Paper Series

 Date posted: October 6, 2013 ; Last revised: March 19, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.